 - Fines and penalties: If you think you can get away with just a warning, think again.
 Some laws come with serious financial penalties.
 For example, a business violating COPPA, a federal law allowing parents the right to choose that kind of data businesses can collect from children, can result in a $42,530 fine.

 - Personal lawsuits: Consumers take online privacy very seriously.
 A breach of privacy can lead to fraud, harassment, and additional security costs.
 In some cases, your customers may be able to file a claim for damages against your company or may even initiate a class action lawsuit.

 - Bad PR: When you’re first starting out, a brand is everything.
 A data breach can cause serious damage to your company’s reputation.
 Once the damage is done, it’s nearly impossible to undo.

 Protect Your Startup & Business

 Data privacy rights are not going anywhere.
 In fact, the focus on consumer privacy is only going to increase (rapidly) in the next few years.
-As a startup and business owner, it’s important to protect yourself.
+As a startup and business owner, it’s important to protect yourself and your online business.
 But doing so can be a challenge, even for the most experienced business owners.